Q. AMC 10/12 #1. What score do you have to get on the AMC 8 to be invited to take the AMC 10?

 A. Your contest manager has a Contest Manager's Envelope with the solutions to all the problems on the AMC 10 and AMC 12 contests.
 Of course, the correct letter choices are also included.
-Please ask your contest manager to see the printed solutions.
+Please ask your contest manager to see the solutions guide.

 A. Yes, it is true that you can take the "other-date" AMC contest at another school, but only in the circumstances that

 (1) you have the express permission of the other school's AMC Contest Manager, and